packagist/private-packagist-docs/docs/conductor/getting-started.md

 Conductor will manage dependencies for packages added to Private Packagist [via synchronization](/features/integration-github-bitbucket-gitlab.md) that have a composer.lock file committed to the repository.

-If you do not see your package, follow the instructions on your organization page to add the custom repository to the composer.json of your package.

 ## Create a workflow on your CI

 ### GitHub Actions